harrybergin24/Trading-Volatility/Variance_swap_trading/Conculsions.md

 ## Chaning the Volatility Forecast

-When we change our variance forecast to be a weighted average of the previous rolling 15,30,60,90 annulsied volatilities. we can improve our sharpe ratio, from 0.08 to 0.19
+When we change our variance forecast to be a weighted average of the previous rolling 15,30,60,90 annulsied volatilities. we can improve our sharpe ratio, from 0.08 to 0.19 for our S&P 500 model.

 ```python
 prev_15_day_var = log_return_daily.rolling(15).var() *252